Liatgenosar/BH-MLAI-Capstone-Project/README.md

 # BH-MLAI-Capstone-Project

-Modeling And Data Analytics for the Prediction of Heart Disease Incidence using the Framingham Study Dataset.
+Modeling And Data Analytics for the Prediction of Heart Disease Incidence using the Framingham Heart Study Dataset.
 By: Liat Genosar Roth, liat.gr@gmail.com

 Jupiter Notebook: Capstone_project_liat.ipynb